 Following completion of the AS Natural Resources degree, students may transfer to OSU with 90 or more credit hours (up to 124 can be transferred).
 Southwestern courses in the AS Natural Resources are listed in the articulation agreement.
 AS Natural Resources graduates transferring to OSU have junior standing with only (a) upper division Synthesis and WIC requirements of the Baccalaureate Core to be completed, and (b) upper division courses associated with the Natural Resources degree program.
-For specific details on the articulation of these degrees see the University Center (https://www.socc.edu/uc) staff.
+For specific details on the articulation of these degrees see the University Center staff.

-Students must complete a minimum of 103 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 104 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-Twenty-four (24) credits must be completed at Southwestern before the AS Natural Resources degree is awarded.
+Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.